eth-fabric/website/docs/education/awesome-based-preconfs.md

 # Awesome Based Preconfirmations [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of resources, research, and implementations related to preconfirmations in the Ethereum ecosystem.
 Special thanks to [Swapnil](https://x.com/swp0x0) of Nethermind for starting this months ago.
-With his permission we continue it forward.
+During aggregation we also want to thank the Spire and mteam for also working on similar types of collections.

 ## Table of Contents
 - [Introduction](#introduction)